Get Our Mobile App

 SEATTLE – Decades of heavy use have taken a toll on Interstate 5 north of Seattle.
 The concrete is cracked, chipped and bumpy in many places.
 Now a new highway preservation project will address some of the worst areas between Northgate and Shoreline.

 On Monday, Aug.
-11, contractor crews from Granite Construction Company will begin a $12.2 million project to replace more than 300 concrete panels between Northeast 117th Street and the King-Snohomish County line.
+11, contractor crews from Granite Construction Company will begin a $12.2 million project to repair or replace more than 300 concrete panels between Northeast 117th Street and the King-Snohomish County line.
 In addition to panel replacement, crews will grind more than four miles of southbound I-5 and more than three miles northbound to remove shallow cracks, bumps and create a smoother drive with better traction.

 This section of I-5 sees an average of 182,000 trips each day.
 The concrete panels were installed between 1962 and 1964, but were only designed to last 20 to 25 years.